-Module M0688: Techi nical Thermodynamics II Courses Title Тур Hrs/wk СР Technical Thermodynamics II (L044 19) Lecture 2 4 Technical Thermodynamics II (L045 Recitation Section (large) 1 1 Technical Thermodynamics II (L045 Recitation Section (small) 1 1 Module Responsible Prof. Arne Speerforck Admission Requirements None Recommended Previous Elementary knowledge in Mathematics, Mechanics and Technical Thermodynamics I Knowledge Educational Objectives After taking part successfully, students have reached th e following learning results Professional Competence Students are familiar with different cycle processes like derive energetic and exergetic efficiencies and know clockwise and clockwise cycles (heat-power cycle, cooli draw the different cycles in Thermodynamics related processes and are able to perform simple combustion know the definition of the speed of sound and know about the speed of sound and know ab the influence different factors.
-They ng cycle).
-They have increased knowl diagrams.
-They know the laws of gralculations.
-They are provided with brut a Laval nozzle. esign of technical processes.
-Especial y know the differedge of steam crass mixtures, espassic knowledge erence between anti ycles and are able to pecially of humid air in gas dynamics and to formulate energy, regard to an outflowing gas from a tank.
-They are procedure.
+Module M0688: Techi nical Thermodynamics II Courses Title Тур Hrs/wk СР Technical Thermodynamics II (L044 19) Lecture 2 4 Technical Thermodynamics II (L045 Recitation Section (large) 1 1 Technical Thermodynamics II (L045 Recitation Section (small) 1 1 Module Responsible Prof. Arne Speerforck Admission Requirements None Recommended Previous Elementary knowledge in Mathematics, Mechanics and Technical Thermodynamics I Knowledge Educational Objectives After taking part successfully, students have reached th e following learning results Professional Competence Students are familiar with different cycle processes like Joule, Otto, Diesel, Stirling, Seiliger and Clausius-Rankine.
+They are able to derive energetic and exergetic efficiencies and know the influence different factors.
+They know the difference between anti clockwise and clockwise cycles (heat-power cycle, cooling cycle).
+They have increased knowledge of steam cycles and are able to draw the different cycles in Thermodynamics related diagrams.
+They know the laws of gas mixtures, especially of humid air processes and are able to perform simple combustion calculations.
+They are provided with basic knowledge in gas dynamics and know the definition of the speed of sound and know about a Laval nozzle.
+Students are able to use thermodynamic laws for the design of technical processes.
+Especially they are able to formulate energy, exergy- and entropy balances and by this to optimise to regard to an outflowing gas from a tank.
+They are a procedure.
 Personal Competence The students are able to discuss in small groups and dovolon an annroach You can answer comprohension guestions about the Social Competence The students are able to discuss in small groups and develop an approach.
 You can answer comprehension questions about the content that are provided in the lecture with the ClickerOnline tool "TurningPoint" after discussions with other students. content that are provided in the rectary with the entire oninie tool Turning onit unter alseas orono men oener Sedd Ciresi Autonomy Students can physically understand and explain the corprocesses) set in tasks.
 They are able to select the mapply them independently to different types of tasks.
 Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Credit points Course achievement Examination Written exam 20 Examination duration and scale 90 min Ganaral Engineering Science (Garman program, 7 come stor): Coro Qualification: Compulsory Assignment for the Following Curricula General Engineering Science (German program, 7 seme Bioprocess Engineering: Core Qualification: Compulsory ronowing curricula Chemical and Bioprocess Engineering: Core Qualification Energy Systems: Technical Complementary Course Core Engineering Science: Specialisation Mechanical Enginee • • General Engineering Science (English program, 7 semes ering: Elective C ompulsory Green Technologies: Energy, Water, Climate: Core Qual eig.
-Liective C 5paisory Mechanical Engineering: Core Qualification: Compulsory Mechatronics: Core Qualification: Compulsory Mechatronics: Specialisation Robot- and Machine-Syster ns: Elective Compulsory Technomathematics: Specialisation III.
+Liective C opaisory Mechanical Engineering: Core Qualification: Compulsory Mechatronics: Core Qualification: Compulsory Mechatronics: Specialisation Robot- and Machine-Syster ns: Elective Compulsory Technomathematics: Specialisation III.
 Engineering Scie Process Engineering: Core Qualification: Compulsory